Business Ethics Education Initiative

-In consultation with members of a local advisory committee and speakers bureau, the initiative sponsors guest lectures, ethics resources, and a campus-wide seminar in professional ethics.
+In consultation with members of a local advisory committee and speakers bureau, the initiative sponsors guest lectures, ethics resources, and a campus-wide graduate seminar in professional ethics.

 The initiative also serves as an institutional umbrella for external outreach activities aimed at improving national standards in business ethics education.
-In collaboration with members of our national advisory committee, the initiative sponsors a special research team, whose members are collecting data for benchmarking best practices in ethics education in business programs across the country.
+In collaboration with members of our national advisory committee, the initiative has sponsored a special research team, whose members have collected data for benchmarking best practices in ethics education in business programs across the country.
 Based on this information, as well as other research, the initiative produces and disseminates policies statements on strategies for delivering business ethics in the curriculum.